 Nearly every zone has some version of a wolf or boar to kill.

 As humanoids go, nearly every zone has some version of a gnoll or murloc.
 They are just everywhere!

-Played extra-straight with the monster (and quest) Terokkarantula.
-Tougher than the smaller spiders nearby, as would be expected by it's named nature and elite status, the player who hasn't been there before is probably STILL not expecting a spider that's larger than a good-sized HOUSE.
+Terokkarantula is tougher than the smaller spiders nearby, as would be expected by it's named nature and elite status, but a player who hasn't been there before is probably not expecting a spider that's larger than a house.

 They have even hung a lampshade on the practice with a quest in Evendim, in which you are sent out for your umpteenth "kill me some boars" quest.
 It doesn't actually tell you to kill the boars, just look for some.
 This is important in that there are no boars in Evendim.